ericoporto/ags-manual-wiki/Tumbleweed_actions.md

 void ToogleGuiStyle(int enable_new);
 ```

-Switches between classic Scumm mode and new one.
+Switches between classic SCUMM mode and new one.